Willow Johnson and her mom on the family farm.

 The camera shows a close up of the fallen tomato splattering Willow’s red high top chucks.

 Earlier, her friends try to make her throw a tomato at Potter, and she nearly succumbs to peer pressure, but doesn’t.
-She knows the truth, that the balloons are real, and drops the tomato at her feet (clad in red high top chucks).
+She knows the truth, that the balloons are real, and drops the tomato at her feet (by her red high top chucks).